 Miglustat was not authorised anywhere worldwide for Niemann-Pick type C, at the time of submission.
 Orphan designation of miglustat was previously granted in the EU for Gaucher disease.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 11 January 2006 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 11 January 2006 recommending the granting of this designation.

 Update: Miglustat (Zavesca) has been authorised in the EU since 26 January 2009 for the treatment of progressive neurological manifestations in adult patients and paediatric patients with Niemann-Pick type C disease.

 - Opinions on orphan medicinal product designations are based on the following three criteria:

 - the existence of alternative methods of diagnosis, prevention or treatment;

 - either the rarity of the condition (affecting not more than 5 in 10,000 people in the Community) or insufficient returns on investment.

 Designated orphan medicinal products are still investigational products which were considered for designation on the basis of potential activity.
 An orphan designation is not a marketing authorisation.
 As a consequence, demonstration of the quality, safety and efficacy will be necessary before this product can be granted a marketing authorisation.